-Deploying X-MAN™ cell lines in cell-based synthetic lethality screens enables the identification of putative patient populations that exhibit downstream genes/proteins that represent novel targets of therapeutic intervention.
+Deploying X-MAN® cell lines in cell-based synthetic lethality screens enables the identification of putative patient populations that exhibit downstream genes/proteins that represent novel targets of therapeutic intervention.

 These technology platforms enable the performance of simple, high-throughput and rational RNAi screens to be performed that:

-X-MAN™ models are currently available that cover the majority of the 300 most common cancer mutations but there is much work to do to map the entire cancer genome landscape with less common genotypes.
+X-MAN® models are currently available for many of the most common cancer mutations but there is much work to do to map the entire cancer genome landscape with less common genotypes.